LostInIreland/Pinyin-TextView-Android/README.md

 # PinyinTextView
-An Android custom Textviewr that can display chinese pinyin with tone above.
+An Android custom Textview that can display chinese pinyin with tone above.

 ![Screenshot](sample.png)